Taxi Your Way Through Barbados

 Another option is to call a taxi.
 Once you have driven with them, most taxi drivers will offer you their business cards and personal cell phone number so you can call them whenever you need to.

 You can also go to a taxi rank or a well-known hot spot for taxis.
-You’ll find cabs waiting for potential passengers in many places, but especially in the known tourist areas such as Accra Beach, in Bridgetown outside Jordan’s Supermarket (and near the leading supermarkets on the island) and in Broad Street, St. Lawrence Gap, and close to the island’s bus terminals.
+You’ll find cabs waiting for potential passengers in many places, but especially in known tourist areas such as Accra Beach, Bridgetown, outside Jordan’s Supermarket (close to all leading supermarkets on the island), and in Broad Street, St. Lawrence Gap, and close to the island’s bus terminals.

 Finally, you can also try your luck at hailing one on the street.
 This shouldn’t be too difficult – you’ll soon notice that you’ll be asked many times if you’d like a taxi as you do your business, especially if you’re in town.
 Taxi drivers in Barbados are always on the lookout for new customers.